 Page 6, amend para.
 14.AA a):

-identify, at the national level, an inventory of migratory species that use seagrass meadows, the most important seagrass meadows for migratory species, the most important threats to seagrass and drivers of seagrass loss, and the conservation actions necessary to reduce seagrass loss and restore it;
+identify, at the national level, an inventory of migratory species that use seagrass meadows, the most important seagrass meadows for migratory species, the most important ongoing threats to seagrass and drivers of seagrass loss, the main historical reasons that have resulted in the loss of seagrass beds, the most important activities that prevent their recovery, and the conservation actions necessary to reduce seagrass loss and restore it, including the conservation of migratory species that support healthy seagrass ecosystems;

 Page 6, amend para.
 14.CC a):

-provide technical support to Parties to identify an inventory of migratory species that use seagrass meadows , the most important seagrass meadows for migratory species globally, the most important threats to seagrass and drivers of seagrass loss, and the conservation actions necessary to reduce seagrass loss and restore it.
+provide technical support to Parties to identify an inventory of migratory species that use seagrass ecosystems and those that contribute to their functioning, the most important seagrass meadows for migratory species globally, the most important past and extant threats to seagrass and drivers of seagrass loss, and the conservation actions necessary to reduce seagrass loss and restore it.